White wine: Treatments before fermentation

+The wine press

 The trampled and de-stemmed harvest is then pressed.
 The type of wine press also affects the potential quality of the wine.
 Since the 1980s, pneumatic presses have improved the work involved by working in airtight conditions and allowing a fine control of the pressure to extract the juice without damaging the grapes.
 The juice or moût de goutte (Must of Drops) is the juice that flows naturally from the berries crushed under their own weight prior to pressing (on the way to the press).
-Trampling increases its proportion and makes the material profitable by processing a higher tonnage of grapes in the same time.
-The moût de presse (Must of the Press) is the juice flowing from the press from the pressure on the grapes.
-It concentrates the qualities or the defects of the grape: it is rich in aromas, colloids, or phenolic compounds.
+Trampling increases its proportion and makes the material profitable by processing a higher tonnage of grapes at the same time.
+The moût de presse ("must of the press") is the juice flowing from the press from the pressure on the grapes.
+It concentrates the grape's qualities or defects: It is rich in aromas, colloids, or phenolic compounds.
 However, it can also be marked by olfactory defects, such as the smell of fungus on spoiled grapes or the vegetable smell of a harvest with insufficient maturity.
 The blending or not of the moût de goutte and the moût de presse musts and release depends on the health of the grapes, the method of pressing, and the style of wine intended.
 Manipulation of the grape before pressing increases the amount of lees and complicates pressing.
 For the development of a quality wine, their use is excluded or very limited.